 You should complain as soon as you can after the date on which the event occurred or came to your notice.
 If you complain more than twelve months later, we may not be able to investigate properly.
 But we shall also consider whether you had good reason for not making the complaint sooner and whether, despite the delay, it is still possible to investigate the complaint effectively and fairly.

-At any stage during the process, if you are not happy with the way we are dealing with your complaint you can contact:
+At any stage during the process, if you are not happy with the way we are dealing with your complaint you can request that we seek third party adjudication.
+This means that the complaint will be looked at by an independent person or body and not an officer of Cheltenham Guardians.

 We can provide this policy in other languages or in other formats on request.